Nash Equilibria in Games with Playerwise Concave Coupling Constraints: Existence and Computation: Simulations

 for some $a,b > 0$.
 One may interpret term (a) as capturing the mutual benefit of the joint effort, term (b) as encouraging equal contribution, and term (c) as reflecting diminishing returns of individual high efforts.
 Additionally, we introduce a shared constraint by defining $c(x_1,x_2) \coloneqq 1-x_1 x_2$ and threshold $\alpha = 0.85$, representing a bound on the joint contribution.

 Starting from an initial feasible point, we apply our log barrier regularized independent gradient ascent to the constrained potential game.
 Figure~\ref{fig:plot-coop-1} visualizes the joint strategy trajectory within the utility landscape where colors indicate the log barrier value.
 The trajectory (in red) remains within the nonconvex feasible region throughout the iterations, aligning with our theoretical observations.
-In Figure~\ref{fig:plot-coop-2}, we plot the $\text{Nash-Gap}_i(x) \coloneqq \max_{x_i^{\prime} \in \mathcal{C}_i(x_{-i})} u_i(x_i^{\prime}, x_{-i}) - u_i(x)$ for each player $i$.
-This can be computed by solving the single-player constrained optimization problem where $x_{-i}$ remains fixed.
-The Nash gap serves as a measure of convergence, as for any $\epsilon>0$, if $\text{Nash-Gap}(x) \coloneqq \max_{i \in [m]} \text{Nash-Gap}_i(x) \leq \epsilon$, then $x$ is a constrained $\epsilon$-approximate Nash equilibrium.
-Hence, we observe convergence to a strategy near the boundary of $\mathcal{C}$ that forms an approximate constrained Nash equilibrium.
+In Figure~\ref{fig:plot-coop-2}, we plot the $\text{Nash-Gap}_i(x)$ for each player $i \in [1,2]$ and observe convergence to a strategy near the boundary of $\mathcal{C}$ that forms an approximate constrained Nash equilibrium.

-\paragraph{Network routing game} Moving beyond the identical interest case, we build upon an unconstrained distributed routing problem that has been shown to satisfy the potential structure (see Example~2.2, \citet{tatarenko2017independent}).
+\paragraph{Network routing game} Beyond the cooperative case, we turn to a classical distributed routing problem, a canonical example of a potential game well studied in the literature on network routing~\citep{menache2011network}.
 We extend this model by incorporating coupled capacity constraints.
-Specifically, 5~players, one corresponding to each color in Figure~\ref{fig:routing} aim to route some amount of flow through 5~paths in the network, each associated to the respective player ($R_1$: blue, $R_2$: red, $R_3$: brown, $R_4$: orange, $R_5$: green).
-For $i \in [5]$, we let $x_i \in [0,10]$ denote the flow on player $i$'s path $R_i$.
+Specifically, we adopt an example of \citet{tatarenko2017independent}; see their Example~2.2.
+Five players, one corresponding to each color in Figure~\ref{fig:routing}, aim to route some amount of flow through five paths in the network, each associated to the respective player ($R_1$:~blue, $R_2$:~red, $R_3$:~brown, $R_4$:~orange, $R_5$:~green).
+For~$i \in [5]$, we let $x_i \in [0,10]$ denote the flow on player $i$'s path~$R_i$.

 Utilities represent a players' (linear) profit minus link costs, where the latter depends on the congestion of the used links.
 Concretely,

 where we set $p=42$ and $P_1(x)=5x^2 + x$, $P_2(x)=4x^2 + 2x + 1$, $P_3(x)=5x^2$, $P_4(x)=2x^2+x$, $P_5(x)=10x$.
 We additionally define shared capacity constraints on the links $l_2$ and $l_5$, namely